 Standards and independent assurance are not only a valuable currency for external stakeholders.
 They allow businesses to maintain visibility of their own suppliers and sub-contractors further down the chain.
 This provides an opportunity to prove wider positive impact and leadership beyond the immediate responsibility of an organisation, while building stronger relationships with suppliers and establishing more agile methods of achieving quality and control.

 Businesses that can establish robust ESG auditing will be well placed to anticipate new regulation, without being shaped reactively by it.
 A good example of this is the EU’s proposed directive for mandatory human rights and environmental due diligence across global value chains.
 The proposed directive could result in costly penalties for businesses and directors for non-compliance and include a civil liability regime to allow victims to sue companies for harm resulting from the company’s failure to comply with diligence obligations.

 There is more reputational value in moving ahead of such initiatives, while still in their early stages, by demonstrating positive behaviour before others follow suit in compliance.
-Designing and adapting assurance programs based on expert knowledge of variations in international policy will protect these investments made in reputation once regulators and competitors catch up.
+Designing and adapting assurance programmes based on expert knowledge of variations in international policy will protect these investments made in reputation once regulators and competitors catch up.

 Don’t get left behind

 To gain first mover advantage, businesses that want to achieve the greatest return on their ESG investments need to establish robust methods of measurement and assurance now.
 The alternative is to remain reactive, forced by regulators to move later, risking reputational damage and playing catch-up to remain competitive in an increasingly ESG-focused world.